ModernizationDigital/playbook-3/_playbook/evaluate-modernization.md

 A Modernization evaluation will help you determine the modernization readiness of your applications.
 You will be assessing the business, functional, technical, and financial significance  of you application to:
 <br> - Evaluate your application portfolio
 <br> - Rationalize your application portfolio
-<br> - Understand your ability to support future state architecture of your modernized apps.
+<br> - Understand your ability to support the future state architecture of your modernized apps.

 [Future Iteration: https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-assessing-applications/questionnaire.html]